oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 }
 ```

 Spring is doing a lot of work behind the scenes.
-Pretty much all of the resource server’s infrastructure is auto-generated.
-You’re simply defining the data model and pointing Spring Boot to it.
+Pretty much all of the resource server's infrastructure is auto-generated.
+You're simply defining the data model and pointing Spring Boot to it.
 This is achingly clear in the next class, `TodoRepository`, which is the class that defines and creates the REST interface for your resource server as well as your persistence store.

 The persistence store in this case (the class that is responsible for saving and loading your data resources from a database) uses the default store, which is an in-memory database.
 It is great for examples and testing but needs to be overridden in production so that you can actually persist your data.